Cezar98/Login-anomaly-detection/README.md

 A simple project example of creating a model which detects login anomalies  It uses a toy example as table.
 We read the data sample_logins.csv in the Current Working Directory.

+As methodology, we use the Isolation Forest unsupervised learning model.
+The training and testing data are the same in the sense that there is an extra column called 'label_anomaly' which checks if we identified correctly the anomalies.

 The results give high precision (most of detected anomalies are actually anomalies), but small recall (many anomalies however go unnoticed).
 So, the F-score is also small.

 The parameters and metadata of the model are saved in the models.json file.

 Works on Python 3.10